 TERMS DESCRIPTION Interface The name of the IP interface.
-Status After enabled the routing state, the Status shows Up.
-The routing state is enabled while the member ports of the interface relate to another switch or end device.
-After disabled the routing state, the status shows Down State Enable or disable the IP Routing Interface state.
-After disabled, the interface just works as a layer 2 VLAN.
+Status After enabled the routing state, the Status shows Up .
+After disabled the routing state, the status shows Down State Enable or Disable the IP Routing Interface state.
+After disabled, the interface just work as a layer 2 VLAN.
 After enabled, the interface can support IP routing feature.
-IP Assign the IP Address for the target IP Interface.
-Address Subnet Choose the subnet mask here.
-For example, 255.255.255.0 Mask represents for the typical Class C, or so-call 24-bits mask.
+IP Address Assign the IP Address for the target IP Interface.
+Subnet Mask Choose the subnet mask here.
+For example, 255.255.255.0 represents for the typical Class C, or so-call 24-bits mask.
 There are 256 IP Addresses within the range.